When Grief Makes You Lose Sight of Who You are In The World Now; Who Am I

 Some Days Are Just Really Sh*t — And That’s Okay

 There are days when the sadness and heaviness felt in your body show up, uninvited.
 You might be fine one moment and then crying the next.
-Or standing in the supermarket queue and you completely break down.
+Or standing in the supermarket queue, and you completely break down.
 These grief waves come in all forms — sudden, subtle, overwhelming, or quiet.
-They're all normal and valid, they all need to be felt and welcomed.
-The grieving process is not rigid, the tidal waves of grief can suddenly come crashing down, catching you off guard.
+They're all normal, valid, and they all need to be felt and welcomed.
+The grieving process is not rigid; the tidal waves of grief can suddenly come crashing down, catching you off guard.

 You May Feel Anxious Like Never Before